compling-wat/FORG3D/README.md

 ### **Adding AI-generated Backgrounds (EXTRA)**

 All the images rendered are just 2 objects on a white surface with a light grey "sky".
 If you would like to add a custom (more realistic) background to each image in your image output folder, you can navigate to the `generate_backgrounds.sh` script.
-Note: this feature is still under experimentation.

 - Here, you can customize the `PROMPT` argument to guide the background generation process.